Grandfather clock: Elaborate striking sequences

 In the early 20th century, quarter-hour chime sequences were added to longcase clocks.
 A full chime sequence sounds at the top of each hour, immediately followed by the hour strike.
 At 15 minutes after each hour, 1/4 of the chime sequence plays.
 Proceeding that, at the bottom of each hour, 1/2 of the chime sequence plays.
 Then finally, at 15 minutes before each hour, 3/4 of the chime sequence plays.
 The chime tune used in almost all longcase clocks is Westminster Quarters.
 Many also offer the option of Whittington chimes or St. Michael's chimes, selectable by a switch mounted on the right side of the dial, allowing one to silence the chimes if desired.
-As a result of adding chime sequences, all modern mechanical longcase clocks have three weights instead of only two.
+As a result of adding chime sequences, all modern mechanical longcase clocks have three weights instead of two.
 The left weight provides power for the hour strike, the middle-weight provides power for the clock's pendulum and general timekeeping functions, and the right weight provides power for the quarter-hour chime sequences.